stanford-crfm/haliax/docs/partitioning.md

 ### Sharding Arrays and PyTrees

 These functions are used to shard arrays and PyTrees of arrays, e.g. Modules.
+This is the main function you will use to shard arrays:

+::: haliax.shard

+These are older functions that are being deprecated and will be removed in a future release:

 ::: haliax.shard_with_axis_mapping
 ::: haliax.auto_sharded